 All MSc modules are also available via distance learning, should you prefer to study entirely from home.
 You can choose whether to join an on-site study visit on a module-by-module basis.

 If you choose to take a module via distance learning, you will be part of an active and lively online community.
-Alongside a mix of UK and international students, you will study with the same lecturers and tutors who teach on the residential study weeks, including CAT’s in-house teaching staff and a range of expert visiting and guest lecturers.
+Alongside a mix of home and overseas students, you will study with the same lecturers and tutors who teach on the residential study weeks, including CAT’s in-house teaching staff and a range of expert visiting and guest lecturers.

-All students, whether joining us in person or studying at a distance, use our awarding bodies’ online learning environment platforms (either Moodle or Canvas) for access to lecture recordings, slides and notes.
+All students, whether joining us in person or studying at a distance, use our online learning environment platform Teams for access to lecture recordings, slides and notes.

-You’ll also be able to join online seminars and discussion groups, take part in practical exercises, have individual contact with your tutor and the student support team, and access online books and articles.
+You’ll also be able to join online seminars and discussion groups, take part in practical exercises, have individual contact with your tutor and the student support team, and access books and articles online.

-Owing to the highly practical nature of this course, on-site attendance is preferred.
-However, we have successfully transferred students to distance learning from March this year, and have measures in place to do this again should government guidelines change.
+We hope will to continue with our ‘normal’ approach now as further restrictions are have been lifted., Hhowever in the event of future COVID restrictions we have successfully transferred students to distance learning previously and we have measures in place to do this again should Welsh Government guidelines change.